All about the days of a 7-8 week old Babywise baby. Read about concerns, growth spurt, naps, and feeding schedules for an 8 week old.

 45 MINUTE INTRUDER

 I was also able to get to know McKenna better.
 I got to know her personality more and get to know some methods for soothing her.
-She has been so good at soothing herself that I haven’t needed to sooth her.
+She has been so good at soothing herself that I haven’t needed to soothe her.
 Through this difficult evening, I was able to get to know her better and improve on my abilities to help her when she needed it.
 It just helps even more for a strong bond.

 My list of helpful books for the newborn period: